wustl-data/wustl-data.github.io/docs/project/doc_guide.md

 - [ ] Installation instructions
 - [ ] Getting started guide
+- [ ] Examples
-- [ ] BDD-style feature documentation
+- [ ] BDD-style feature documentation (Progress Report 2)
 - [ ] API documentation
-- [ ] Examples
 - [ ] Contributing guide
+- [ ] Kaggler's guide (if applicable)

 You are welcome to incorporate notebooks into your documentation for your Getting Started guide and Examples.
 Your contributing guide should include instructions for how to set up your project for development and how to run the tests if you have any.

-### Optional: Hosting your documentation
+### Hosting your documentation

-If you would like to host your documentation on the web, you can use [GitHub Pages](https://pages.github.com/) or [Read the Docs](https://readthedocs.org/) to host your documentation for free (public repos only).
+If you would like to (and are able to) host your documentation on the web, you can use [GitHub Pages](https://pages.github.com/) or [Read the Docs](https://readthedocs.org/) to host your documentation for free (public repos only).
 Both of these services have instructions for how to integrate with MkDocs.